 Jim Vokal is a familiar voice to advocates of limited government and the free-market system, having served as an Omaha City Councilman from 2001-2009 and as Omaha's youngest City Council President from 2003-2005, where he maintained a zero percent property tax rate increase.
 Jim has spent the last decade developing relationships with elected officials across the state.

 Jim Vokal is a highly accomplished leader, and adds to his record of public service a solid business and financial background.
 Jim left his post with Mutual of Omaha Bank as Vice President of Commercial Banking to join the Platte Institute.
 Jim has an extensive background spearheading city revitalization projects with an unwavering commitment to community development through key civic board members positions.
-Vokal is on the Metropolitan Entertainment & Convention Authority (MECA) Board where he previously served as Chairman.
-Vokal was recently appointed by Governor Heineman to serve on the Board of Education Lands and Funds.
+Vokal formerly served on the Metropolitan Entertainment & Convention Authority (MECA) Board.
+In 2012, Vokal was appointed by Governor Dave Heineman to serve on the Board of Education Lands and Funds.